codepo8/developer-advocacy-handbook/recording-talks.md

 I've often had conference organisers come back to me with some last minute edits and changes and doing those in an already exported video is much harder.
-External hard drives aren't that expensive and I used a few Cyber Mondays to stock up on some that exclusively hold the original files of my recordings.
+External hard drives aren't that expensive and I used a few Cyber Mondays to stock up on some that exclusively to hold the original files of my recordings.

 Once you are done with your recording and exported to an OK file size